mansakondo/activemodel-embedding/README.md

 exist, to model and store semi-structured data.
 However, if we choose to use a document database, we'll loose all the power of using a relational database.

-But since relational databases like Postgres and MySQL now has good JSON support, most of us won't need to use a document database like MongoDB, as it would be overkill.
+Luckily for us, relational databases like Postgres and MySQL now has good JSON support.
+So most of us won't need to use a document database like MongoDB, as it would be overkill.
 Most of the time, we only need to [denormalize](https://www.geeksforgeeks.org/denormalization-in-databases/) some parts of our model.
 So it makes more sense to use simple JSON columns for those, instead of going all-in, and dump your beloved relational database for MongoDB.

 Currently in Rails, we have several features that we can use to interact with JSON:
 - [JSON serialization](https://api.rubyonrails.org/classes/ActiveModel/Serializers/JSON.html)